makinahmed/Bid-Autopia-Car-Buying-Releted/README.md

 ### Features and Functionalities:

-    * This website contains admin and user section.
+    ● This website contains an admin and user section.
-    * Admin can add products,delete products,cancel orders,approve booking request and all orders and products .
+    ● Admin can add products, delete products, cancel orders, approve booking requests and all orders and products .
-    * Users can see only his/her orders, cancel orders,see all available products list, can order any products , after order/booking he/she can cancel order/bookings,
+    ●Users can see only his/her orders, cancel orders,see all available products list,can order any products , after order/booking he/she can cancel order/bookings and see the dashboard as well.
-    * Only Logged in users can review  any products.
+    ● Only Logged in users can review any products and reviews will show in the home page .
-    * Only Logged in users can see dashboard.

-### Description :

-    Bid Autopia is  car dealer's Website.
-Here any kind of cars is available .
-    Any prominent car brands you can find in this website.
-Like : SPORT-UTILITY VEHICLE, COUPE.
-Mercedes-Benz,HATCHBACK,SPORTS CAR,CONVERTIBLE , HYBRID, ELECTRIC cars.
+    ● Private routes can not be accessed without login .
+If users want to access a private route he/she will be redirected to the login page .
+If normal users want to go the admin route she/he will be redirected to the home page.

 ### Tools :